-This course is open to anyone who wants to write a draft of a new play in a supportive, enriching and structured way over a 10-week period.
+This course is open to anyone who wants to develop an idea for a new play in a supportive, enriching, and structured way.
 If you are interested in different approaches to the craft and mechanics of writing, or want to invigorate your approach to playwriting, then this course is for you.
 You don’t need to have written for the stage before, although having some experience of writing for other mediums and/or some theatre experience would be helpful.

 What the course covers.

-The course runs for the first 6 weeks in two and a half hour sessions, meeting once a week over Zoom.
+The course runs for 7 weeks in two and a half hour sessions, meeting once a week over Zoom.
 You have the option of joining on a Tuesday (19:00 to 21:30 GMT+2) or Saturday (11:00 to 13:30 GMT+2), and you can swop days during the course if needed.

 - WEEK 1: Introduction

 - A broad overview to playwriting and to writing dramatic action specifically for the stage, including a look at the ideology of structure.